Two-parameter Spending Function Families

 for each of 2 points.

-is simply alpha
+sfBetaDist(alpha,t,param) is simply alpha times the incomplete

 beta cumulative distribution function with parameters \(a\) and \(b\)

-evaluated at values passed in t
+passed in param evaluated at values passed in t.

 The other spending functions take the form $$f(t;\alpha,a,b)=\alpha